Stock of the Day

 Investors should be bearish about investing in The Goldman Sachs Group, Inc. for these reasons:

-• The company has a relatively low insider ownership of 0.55%, which may indicate a lack of confidence from those closest to the company.
+• The company has a relatively low insider ownership of 0.55%, which may suggest a lack of confidence from those closest to the company.

-• The dividend payout ratio is 27.85%, which, while sustainable, may limit the company's ability to reinvest in growth opportunities.
+• The dividend payout ratio is currently at 27.85%, which, while sustainable, may limit the company's ability to reinvest in growth opportunities.

 When Does Pfizer Become A Bargain?